What is classical Hodgkin lymphoma?

 After your follow-up period ends, your GP usually becomes your main point of contact if you have any concerns or notice anything unusual.
 Your GP should have a record of your diagnosis and all the treatment you’ve had.

 In a small number of people, classical Hodgkin lymphoma is refractory (does not respond to treatment) or relapses (comes back).
 In either event, there are other treatments that your doctor can suggest.

+Your medical team may offer you the chance to take part in a clinical trial, if there is one suitable for you.
 You can find out more about clinical trials and search for a trial that might be suitable for you at Lymphoma TrialsLink.